SerdaOzun/serdaozun.github.io/content/english/roadmap/_index.md

 If you would like to request features contact me.

 - UI overhaul
+- More customizable frequency ranking
 - Offline dictionaries
 - Improved Chinese, Korean and Japanese support
 - Graphs for stats
-- More customizable frequency ranking
+- Improvements to user experience